clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 })[0];
 {% endhighlight %}

 Notice the `[0]` tacked on at the very end.
 That's because `Array.prototype.filter` returns a new array, and we want the only object within that array.
 This code isn't bad, but we could make things cleaner by using `d3.map`.
 This will achieve the same result by simply calling `map.get("Duluth")`, where `map` represents our instance of `d3.map`.
-We will create the map using our nested data structure like so:
+We create the map using our nested data structure like so:

 {% highlight javascript %}
 var map = d3.map(nested, function(d) { return d.key; });